 So I did a little digging, and discovered that laptop docks are still a thing that you can buy.
 The idea is certainly intriguing – rather than carry around two devices with completely different operating systems and trying to keep your data synchronized between them, why not just use your phone’s software for everything and just use a dumb laptop dock as an accessory when you need the bigger screen and keyboard?

 It’s still a niche product category and I have no idea if there’s a future in it.
 But here are five current or upcoming models I found.
 Note that while they’re designed for use with smartphones, most should also work as external displays for laptops or other devices (like a Raspberry Pi or other single-board computers).

-Available from AliExpress for $280, this laptop dock features a 13.3 inch, 1920 x 1080 pixel IPS touchscreen display, a 360-degree hinge that lets you fold the screen back for use in tablet mode.
+Available from AliExpress or the Uperfect website, this laptop dock features a 13.3 inch, 1920 x 1080 pixel IPS touchscreen display, a 360-degree hinge that lets you fold the screen back for use in tablet mode.

 Measuring 12.1″ x 8.2″ x 0.6″ and weighing 2.65 pounds, the Uperfect X is about the size of a thin and light notebook, and with an aluminum alloy body, it should have a somewhat premium look and feel.

 Other features include a backlit keyboard with 84 keys, a touchpad, stereo speakers, mini HDMI, 3.5mm audio, and two USB-C ports, plus a microSD card reader and a 10,000 mAh battery.